FIVE JEWELS OF WISDOM

 burden?

-Now, many people control their actions and do no physical harm to
+Now, many people control their actions and refrain from causing physical

-others.
-Yet, they still suffer emotionally, which brings us to the second area
+harm to others.
+Yet, they still suffer emotionally, which brings us to the

-of karmic activity, which involves the words we speak and how we speak them.
-As
+second area of karmic activity, which involves the words we speak and how we

-our words invoke both good and bad karma, there are many ways in which we can
+speak them.
+As our words invoke both good and bad karma, there are many ways in

-be hurt by what we say to and about them.
-If we are feeling angry and voice
+which we can be hurt by what we say to and about them.
+If we express our anger

-that anger, causing distress to others, then it is a form of emotional abuse.
+and cause distress to others, it can be considered a form of emotional abuse.

-Even malicious gossip is a form of verbal violence.
-Remember that those
+Even malicious gossip can be considered a form of verbal violence.

-consequences of their malicious words.
-Thereby failing to see the real reason
+the inevitable consequences of their malicious words.
+Thereby failing to recognise

-Words can also be used to damage an individual's reputation, harming
+Words can also be used to damage an individual's reputation, indirectly

-that person indirectly.
+harming that person.
 Again, these words are karmic, and those who smear and

 slander another are opening themselves up to the same.